-- Christian Teaching and Formation Any 100-level CF course 3 credit hours - The Church in an Interreligious World As designated in course schedule 2 or 3 credit hours - Practices of Leadership in Ministry Any combination of 100- and/or 300-level CM courses 3 credit hours - Pastoral Care and Counseling PC-101 or -111 3 credit hours - Religion and the Arts Any 100-level RA course 2 credit hours - Consortium Course Must take at least one course at one of the member institutions of the Washington Theological Consortium.
+- The Church in an Interreligious World As designated in course schedule 2 3 credit hours - Practices of Leadership in Ministry Any combination of 100- and/or 300-level CM courses 4 credit hours - Pastoral Care and Counseling PC-101 or -111 3 credit hours - Religion and the Arts Any 100-level RA course 2 credit hours - Consortium Course Must take at least one course at one of the member institutions of the Washington Theological Consortium.
 Course may not be taken online.
-2 or 3 credit hours
+Can use a Consortium course to fulfill a "Distribution Requirement" with prior approval via Registrar's Office. at least 2 credit hours

 Courses taken beyond the core requirements are electives.
-There are roughly 25 credit hours of electives in the M.Div. degree.
+There are roughly 27 credit hours of electives in the M.Div. degree.
 Students may sample from a broad range of course offerings or they may concentrate their electives in a certain area.
 Students are advised to keep their denominational ordination requirements in mind when choosing electives.